Asses your risks to ensure compliance through effective governance

 The Risk Module of the EPC augments the standard BPM tool with a comprehensive risk and control mapping engine.
 Potential risks can be assigned to specific processes, where they are in turn related to controls.
 This gives employees the ability to understand what risks will be encountered during their activities, and what measures must be taken to ensure that the risk poses no threat to the enterprise or compliance.

-Business Process Management: A Better Understanding
+Business Process Governance: A Better Understanding

 By mapping processes with risks and controls in the EPC, you get an accurate picture of how your company operates, and of how these operations must be improved.
 Bottlenecks in workflow occur when processes are implemented poorly, leading to poor performance and reduced profit.
 Improperly assigned controls and unanticipated risks arise when a company has a poor understanding of what it is doing.
 BPM allows a company to understand itself.